asanieyan/FaceDetect/server/README.md

-# Using Node.js and Websockets to Build a Chat Service
+# Using Node.js and Websockets to Build a IP Camera

-The source code for the Nettuts+ article, "Using Node.js and Websockets to Build a Chat Service" by Guillaume Besson.